Armin-Rosic/vecterrapen.js/README.md

 * #### `penSize(size)`
   - *( number )  -->  ( )*
+  - sets the width of line the pen draws
 * #### `getPenSize()`
   - *( )  -->  ( number )*
 * #### `textSize(size)`